-Maybe you want to play on the German heritage of your German Shepherd by choosing the name of a famous historical Germans.
+Maybe you want to play on the German heritage of your shepherd by choosing the name of a famous historical Germans.
 Here are some name ideas inspired by the country’s most famous men.

-- Johann – after the eighteenth-century playwright Johann Wolfgang von Goethe
+- Johann—after the 18th-century playwright Johann Wolfgang von Goethe

 We could throw in Hans, Heinz, Ulrich, Otto, Erwin, and a boatload of other famous German Philosophers, scientists, and literary figures.

 Nothing wrong with using last names either, although a lot of them tend to be rather long or difficult to use when calling your dog in a hurry, like Schopenhauer, Schleiermacher.

 Are you a history buff?
 Outside of German history, there are lots of impressive historical characters who would make great inspiration for choosing a male dog name.
 Although some of the characters here classify as literature rather than pure history, I believe there are great choices in this list for good German Shepherd dog names.

 - Alexander (Alex for short)—after Alexander the Great, king of Macedon and ruler of a vast empire across Asia and northern Africa

 - Abe—after Abraham Lincoln, president of the United States from 1861 to 1865

 - Achilles—the famous Greek soldier during the Trojan War, celebrated in The Iliad